svx/gradle-quickstart/website/docs/tutorials/technical-writer-new.md

 This tutorial will guide you through setting up a  "Technical Writer" Java application using Gradle.

-You will learn how to use Grade Plugins.

-You will create a custom task using a Gradle Plugin which creates two text files (a.txt and b.txt) in the build directory (app/build).
+You will learn how to create and use custom tasks using a Gradle Plugin to create test files in the build directory (`app/build`) of the application.

-The content of these files will be "Hi from Gradle"

 :::warning
 Enhance above.